iro0087/rando_csv_gen/README.md

 - You can add (by the column) the random generated csv by running as many time as you want the programm on the same file.

-- A column can randomly be composed of strings and integers
+- You can choose if a column will be randomly composed of strings and integers

 Example in raw text